quixio/quix-streams/docs/write.md

 ## Writing time-series data

 You can now start writing data to your stream.
-[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a time-series data packet in memory.
-[ParameterData](#parameter-data-format) is meant to be used for time-series data coming from sources that generate data at a regular time basis and with a fixed number of Parameters.
+[TimeseriesData](#timeseriesdata-format) is the formal class in the SDK which represents a time-series data packet in memory.
+[TimeseriesData](#timeseriesdata-format) is meant to be used for time-series data coming from sources that generate data at a regular time basis and with a fixed number of Parameters.

 !!! tip

 	If your data source generates data at irregular time intervals and you don’t have a defined list of regular Parameters, the [EventData](#event-data-format) format is probably a better fit for your time-series data.

-### ParameterData format
+### TimeseriesData format

-[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a time-series data packet in memory.
+[TimeseriesData](#timeseriesdata-format) is the formal class in the SDK which represents a time-series data packet in memory.

-[ParameterData](#parameter-data-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each timestamp.
+[TimeseriesData](#timeseriesdata-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each timestamp.

-You should imagine a Parameter Data as a table where the Timestamp is the first column of that table and where the Parameters are the columns for the Values of that table.
+You should imagine a Timeseries Data as a table where the Timestamp is the first column of that table and where the Parameters are the columns for the Values of that table.

-The following table shows an example of Parameter Data:
+The following table shows an example of Timeseries Data:

 | Timestamp | Speed | Gear |
 | --------- | ----- | ---- |